For years, a Catholic priest used one wrong word during baptisms. The church now says the rituals were invalid.

-But Arango misused one word that eventually compromised the validity of all of those rituals: Instead of saying “I baptize you,” he used the word “We,” the Roman Catholic Diocese of Phoenix has announced in a news release.
+But Arango misused one word that eventually compromised the validity of all of those rituals: Instead of saying “I baptize you,” he used the word “we,” the Roman Catholic Diocese of Phoenix has announced in a news release.

 Arango’s incorrect word nullified all of the baptisms the priest performed using that language, a probe conducted by the diocese recently revealed.